-The Committee’s current project is establishing guidelines for residents wishing to install a memorial bench or other physical amenity within the park.
-Suggestions from the public are always welcome!
+The Park Committee has established guidelines for residents who wish to install a memorial bench or other physical amenity within the park.